-- On May 25th, 2018 a new Data Protection law comes into being across Europe called the General Data Protection Regulation.
+- On May 25th, 2018 a new Data Protection law came into being across Europe called the General Data Protection Regulation.
 This regulation is designed to unify all Data Protection Laws across Europe and provide a greater level of control for individuals in how organisations can handle and use their data.

 - We are committed to protecting your privacy and working within the boundaries provided by that Regulation.
 There are five specific rights that are issued to individuals by the GDPR, and we acknowledge our responsibility in providing those rights.

 - Right to be forgotten: You may terminate your Transition Network account at any time, in which case we will permanently delete your account and all data associated with it.